-Solstice coming up December 21 | EarthSky.org
+Solstice arrives December 21 | EarthSky.org

 Late dawn.
 Early sunset.
 Short day.
 Long night.
 For us in the Northern Hemisphere, the December solstice marks the longest night and shortest day of the year.
 Meanwhile, on the day of the December solstice, the Southern Hemisphere has its longest day and shortest night.
-This special day is on Thursday, December 21 at 16:28 UTC (December 21 at 10:28 a.m.
+The 2018 December solstice takes place on Friday, December 21 at 22:23 UTC (December 21 at 4:23 p.m.
 CST).
 No matter where you live on Earth’s globe, a solstice is your signal to celebrate.
 Follow the links below to learn more about the 2017 December solstice.

 When is the solstice where I live?